-B Interaction with formatting systems
+B Interaction with the formatting system

-- B In BS2000/OSD, openUTM supports the format handler FHS (format handling system) and the format generator IFG (interactive format generator). - B You can use the format generator to create formats simply and quickly within a guided B dialog.
-Addressing aids are automatically generated which you can use in the program units B to structure the message areas.
-The finished formats are stored in under in libraries. - B If you want to perform input/output in program units, you have to set the required format identifier in the KCMF/kcfn field.
-Interacting with the format handling system, openUTM B then automatically formats the messages. - B The format identifier consists of: - the prefix (, + or #) which determines the type of the format (see next section). - In BS2000/OSD, you can also use the "-" character. - the format name (up to a maximum of 7 characters).
+- openUTM cooperates with the format handler FHS (format handling system) via IUTMFORM interface. - You can use the format generator IFG (Interactive Format Generator) to create FHS formats simply and quickly within a guided dialog.
+Addressing aids are automatically generated which you can use in the program units to structure the message areas.
+The finished - formats are stored in under in libraries. - B If you want to perform input/output in program units, you have to set the required format identifier in the KCMF/kcfn field.
+Interacting with the format handling system, openUTM then automatically formats the messages. - B The format identifier consists of: - the prefix (, + or #) which determines the type of the format (see next section).
+You can also use the "-" character. - b the format name (up to a maximum of 7 characters).